Deltares/hydromt_wflow/docs/getting_started/installation.rst

 ------------------------------------
 ..
 Tip::

-    This is our recommended way of installing HydroMT WFLOW!
+    This is our recommended way of installing HydroMT Wflow!

 To install HydroMT Wflow in a new environment called `hydromt-wflow` from the conda-forge channel do: